nuar-dev/nuar-dev/README.md

 # 🐙 nuar-dev ∙ Architect of the Unseen Warehouses

 > "_Ph'nglui mglw’nafh Rust wgah’nagl Tauri fhtagn._"
-> Beneath layers of abstraction, something stirs—written in C++, tempered by React, whispered to by Neovim.
+> Beneath layers of abstraction, something stirs—written in Rust, tempered by React, whispered to by Neovim.

 ---